The iDental leadership is sentenced to up to five years in prison and a fine of 116 million

-First conviction for the iDental plot, the macro-cause that investigates the fraudulent management of low-cost dental clinics in 14 autonomous communities between 2015 and 2018 and that affected thousands of patients.
-The National Court has punished this Friday with sentences of between two and a half and five years in prison, and joint fines of 116 million euros for a crime against Social Security, the five owners of the company and the administrator as a necessary collaborator.
+First conviction for the iDental plot, the macro-cause that investigates the fraudulent management of low-cost dental clinics in 14 autonomous communities between 2015 and 2018 and that affected thousands of patients, more than 21,000 of them in the Region of Murcia.
+The National Court punished this Friday with sentences of between two and a half and five years in prison, and joint fines of 116 million euros for a crime against Social Security, the five owners of the company and the administrator as a necessary collaborator.

 The sentence of the Third Criminal Section punishes the owners of iDental between February 2005 and October 2017 with three years in prison and a fine of more than 25 million: Antonio Javier García Pellicer and Vicente Castañer, while it imposes five years and a fine of more than 55 million to the subsequent owners of the company: Luis Sans and the brothers José María and Juan Garrido.
 A sixth defendant, the administrator José Luis González, is sentenced as a necessary collaborator of the previous two and a half years and a fine of 36 million.

-The resolution of the court chaired by Alfonso Guevara has agreed to apply to the six convicted the simple mitigation of undue delays (the case broke out in October 2018) while acquitting the seventh defendant in the trial, Domingo Bejarano, of the continued crime against Social Security of which he was accused.
+The resolution of the court chaired by Alfonso Guevara has agreed to apply to the six convicted the simple mitigation of undue delays (the case broke out in October 2018) while acquitting the seventh defendant in the trial, Domingo Bejarano, of the continued crime against Social Security .

+The Murcian victims mobilized on numerous occasions and the Community demanded that the central Executive intervene to conclude the treatments

 Regarding civil liability, the ruling condemns the defendants to jointly indemnify Social Security with the amount not paid during their management: 8.5 million euros in the case of Pellicer and Castañer, and 18.3 million million in that of the other four convicted, amounts for which the 55 group companies must respond in a subsidiary manner.
 This first judged piece has dealt with the fraud against the Treasury committed by the business leadership.

-According to the proven facts of the sentence, of 265 pages, the conduct of the defendants “did not consist of the mere fact of not paying, but rather that this end was achieved with a series of fraudulent maneuvers designed for the purpose that made the work so difficult inspector as the Social Security collection, so that, while they owned iDental, the Treasury could not collect all the fees owed by the group entities ».
+According to the 265-page sentence, the conduct of the defendants “did not consist of the mere fact of not paying, but rather they achieved this end with a series of fraudulent maneuvers designed for that purpose that made both the inspection and collection work difficult.” of the Social Security, so that, while they owned iDental, the Treasury could not collect all the fees owed by the group entities ».

 Despite this, the owners as of 2017 “continued with the preconceived fraudulent plan”, opening clinics (up to 26 in 14 communities), increasing that debt in less than a year from eight to 18 million.